-By Vikrant Lal, Development Manager, BevSource
+By Vikrant Lal, Senior Manager of Formulations Services, BevSource

 We've come to think about beverages primarily in liquid form, but creating a ready-to-drink beverage is not the only way to get your product into the hands of consumers.
 While powdered drinks are not novel, a recent wave of innovation in formulation and packaging is sparking the imaginations of both new and established beverage brands.